Overnight snow falls, measured by the Supervisor at 4 am, of 4 inches or more will initiate City snow plowing routes.

 |4th Priority||Cul-de-sacs and Parking Lots|

-During plowing operations, equipment operators will try to refrain from piling excess snow near or around fire hydrants.
-The Public Works Department will schedule snow clearing from around fire hydrants after other snow removal obligations are fulfilled.
+During plowing operations, equipment operators will try to refrain from piling excess snow near or around fire hydrants that are located at intersections, however it is inevitable that mid-block hydrants will be covered during snow removal operations.

 To report areas that are in need of immediate plowing or sanding, call 406-863-2460 or 406-863-2457 or email Public Works.